Letitia James asks judge to dismiss mortgage fraud case, calling it vindictive and driven by Trump's "animus"

 James was first elected in 2018 as New York state's top lawyer, after holding elected jobs in New York City.
 She is the first woman elected as the state's attorney general.

-James has been a frequent target of Mr. Trump's ire, especially since she won a staggering judgment against the president and his companies in a lawsuit alleging he defrauded banks by overstating the value of his real estate holdings on financial statements.
+James has been a frequent target of Mr. Trump's, especially since she won a staggering judgment against the president and his companies in a lawsuit alleging he defrauded banks by overstating the value of his real estate holdings on financial statements.
 An appeals court overturned the fine, which had ballooned to more than $500 million with interest, but upheld a lower court's finding that Mr. Trump had committed fraud.
+Mr. Trump has denied all allegations against him.